 Are there athletic risks?

 Your joints may not diffuse the impact of running and other sports as efficiently as those of non-pigeon-toed athletes.
 This can lead to pain in the knees and ankles when running or participating in sports.
-Talk with your doctor, physical therapist or podiatrist about corrective footwear or orthotics to provide you with greater support.
+Talk with your doctor, physical therapist or podiatrist about corrective footwear for pigeon toed adults or orthotics to provide you with greater support.

 Being pigeon toed can help you as a runner